I’ve personally been involved in sourcing products from China for more than a decade.

 They are tough to negotiate with.
 Here are some of my best tips to become successful:

-- Don’t talk about price to begin with.
-Many people go on Alibaba looking for a backgammon set for less than 5 USD.
+Many people go to Alibaba looking for a backgammon set for less than 5 USD.
 That’s the wrong way to start.
-First, you have to find a reliable manufacturer that has a long history of delivering QUALITY products – not CHEAP products.
-After you’ve found a good supplier who can deliver quality, Chinese businesses are always willing to negotiate price in the end.
+First, you have to find a reliable manufacturer that has a long history of delivering QUALITY products, not cheap products.
+After you’ve found a good supplier who can deliver quality, and established some kind of relationship, Chinese businesses are always willing to negotiate price in the end.

 Video: How to negotiate with Chinese suppliers